php-dev-br/laravel-doc-pt-br/collections.md

     // ['framework' => 'laravel']

-> {note} Unlike most other collection methods, `forget` does not return a new modified collection; it modifies the collection it is called on.
+> **Note:** Unlike most other collection methods, `forget` does not return a new modified collection; it modifies the collection it is called on.

 <a name="method-forpage"></a>
 #### `forPage()` {#collection-method}